CASFRI/PostgreSQL-Table-Translation-Framework/README.md

     * e.g. CopyText(column_A)
     * This would return the text value from column_A in the source table for each row being translated.
   * If the column name is not found as a column in the source table, it is processed as a string.
   * Note that the column name syntax only applies to columns in the source table.
-Any arguments specifying columns in lookup tables for example should be provided as strings, as demonstrated in the example table above for lookupText(sp1, 'public', 'species_lookup', 'targetSp').
-This function is using the row value from the source table column sp1, and returning the corresponding value from the targetSp column in the public.species_lookup table.
+Any arguments specifying columns in lookup tables for example should be provided as strings, as demonstrated in the example table above for lookupText(sp1, 'public', 'species_lookup', 'target_sp').
+This function is using the row value from the source table column sp1, and returning the corresponding value from the "target_sp" column in the public.species_lookup table.

 **3. String lists**
   * Some helper functions can take a variable number of inputs.
 Concatenation functions are an example.